 - 5.1.
-Adjudicators will be fair and unbiased throughout the Adjudication process and will make decisions that are based on the information received from the Parties, and those laws, regulations, codes of practice, contracts and guidance documents that an adjudicator considers to be relevant.
+Adjudicators will be fair and unbiased throughout the Adjudication process and will make decisions that are based on the information received from the Parties, any relevant laws, regulations, contracts and any applicable guidance.
 Adjudicators will act as quickly and efficiently as possible, considering complaints in a fair and reasonable way. - 5.2.
 An adjudicator has the power to do any of the following: - 5.2.1. change any of the time limits set out in these Rules; - 5.2.2. request further comments and/or evidence from the Parties, and set time limits within which the Parties must provide such comments and/or evidence; - 5.2.3. proceed with the Adjudication process if either of the Parties does not keep to these Rules, or any instruction or direction made under these Rules; - 5.2.4. consult any evidence not provided by either of the Parties, which the adjudicator considers to be necessary to make a decision.
 If this power is used, the Parties must be given an opportunity to provide comments on this evidence (NB.
 This power does not apply to evidence that the Parties ought reasonably to be aware of or have access to; the law, any legal or regulatory requirements; and, any other published industry guidance); - 5.2.5. take into account any evidence provided by either of the Parties that the adjudicator considers to be relevant to matters already raised in the complaint.
-If this power is used, the party that did not provide the evidence must be given an opportunity to comment on it;
+If this power is used, the party that did not provide the evidence must be given an opportunity to comment on it; - 5.2.6. withdraw a complaint from the Service if, in their opinion, the entirety of the complaint falls outside the scope of the Service (this decision cannot be reviewed or appealed); - 5.2.7. close a complaint as resolved if the Parties settle their complaint before the Decision is made: - 5.2.8. determine whether or not the Company has fulfilled a settlement, in the event that a dispute arises between the Parties regarding its fulfilment; - 5.2.9. determine whether or not the Company has complied with the Decision, in the event that a dispute arises between the Parties regarding compliance.

-- 5.2.6. withdraw a complaint from the Service if, in their opinion, the entirety of the complaint falls outside the scope of the Service (this decision cannot be reviewed or appealed); - 5.2.7. close a complaint as resolved if the Parties settle their complaint before the Decision is made; - 5.2.8. determine whether or not the Company has fulfilled a settlement, in the event that a dispute arises between the Parties regarding its fulfilment; - 5.2.9. determine whether or not the Company has complied with the Decision, in the event that a dispute arises between the Parties regarding compliance. - 5.3.
+- 5.3.
 Neither of the Parties can challenge an adjudicator's use or non-use of the powers set out at Rule 5.2. - 5.4.
-If the Adjudicator finds that the Customer's complaint succeeds in full or in part, they can direct the Company to: - 5.4.1. provide the Customer with a written apology (NB. the Adjudicator cannot direct an apology from a specific individual or team); - 5.4.2. provide the Customer with one or more of the Company's available products and/or services; - 5.4.3. take an action that they consider the Company can reasonably carry out; - 5.4.4. pay the Customer a sum of money (this sum will not exceed the total purchase price of the Mentorship Programme that the complaint is about, inclusive of VAT (if any)).
+If the Adjudicator finds that the Customer's complaint succeeds in full or in part, they can direct the Company to: - 5.4.1. provide the Customer with a written apology (NB. the Adjudicator cannot direct an apology from a specific individual or team); - 5.4.2. provide the Customer with one or more of the Company's available products and/or services; - 5.4.3. take an action that they consider the Company can reasonably carry out; - 5.4.4. pay the Customer a sum of compensation for the direct loss caused by the Customer using the relevant product and/or service (this amount will not exceed the limits set out in the terms and conditions of the relevant product and/or service); - 5.4.5. pay the Customer an amount for any distress and/or inconvenience caused by the Company failing to keep to its own complaints handling procedure (this amount will not exceed the sum of £50.00).